 Several classes of drugs are available OTC (over-the-counter)

-Antihistamines: Frontline therapy for allergic rhinitis, may control sneezing, runny nose and itching; not very effective against nasal stuffiness and eye symptoms.
+Antihistamines: Frontline allergic rhinitis treatment, may control sneezing, runny nose and itching; not very effective against nasal stuffiness and eye symptoms.

 Topical Nasal Steroids: Available by prescription and OTC.
 Good at relieving nasal obstruction, throat itching, sneezing and cough.
 May improve seasonal asthma symptoms.
 Side effects are minor.